cilium/cilium/Documentation/operations/upgrade.rst

 ------------------

-* Operating Cilium in ``--datapath-mode=lb-only`` for plain Docker mode now requires to add an additional ``--bpf-lb-external-control-plane=true`` to the command line, otherwise it is assumed that Kubernetes is present.
+* Operating Cilium in ``--datapath-mode=lb-only`` for plain Docker mode now requires to add an additional ``--enable-k8s=false`` to the command line, otherwise it is assumed that Kubernetes is present.
 * The Kubernetes clients used by Cilium Agent and Cilium Operator now have separately configurable rate limits.
 The default rate limit for Cilium Operator K8s clients has been increased to 100 QPS/200 Burst.
 To configure the rate limit for Cilium Operator, use the